rezahsh/MATLAB-CFD-code/README.md

 Two cases are available:
 * Duct-Flow: Incompressible flow in a 2D duct
-* Mixing-layer: Incompressible flow in a mixing layer
+* Mixing-layer: Incompressible flow in a spatial mixing layer